matt-kwok/Matthew_Kwok_Portfolio/README.md

 ## [Target Marketing for Canadian Bank](https://github.com/matt-kwok/Bank_Target_Marketing)
 * Created a machine learning model to predict whether a bank customer will respond to a banks campaign to boost banking activity
-* Utilized Decision Tree as the first classifier and tuned each parameter with GridSearchCV but finalized the model but tuning all parameters with RandomizedSearchCV
+* Utilized GridSearchCV to fine tune the hyperparameters of an XGBoost model to make the predictions
 * Also implemented an Ensemble Stacking which included classifier models like Random Forest, ADA Boost, Extra Trees and Gradient Boost
-* Overall models had around a 60% accuracy
+* Overall models had around a 64% accuracy
-* Hyperparamter tuning with RandomizedSearchCV on Decision Tree gave an AUC of 64% and a F1 score of 61%
+* Hyperparamter tuning with GridSearchCV on XGBoost gave an AUC of 69% and a F1 score of 63%

 ![](images/XGBoost_ROC_Curve.png)
 ![](images/Feature_Importance.png)